cvybhu/neuralNet/README.md

 # NeuralNet
 Neural Net 'library' written in C++ / OpenCL
-It is not very fast but for now im still learning how neural nets work
+It is not very fast but it works

 ## Features: